Area Contingency Planning

 Other specific tasks listed should include identifying prior state disposal approval, various waste disposal options and a hierarchy of preferences for disposal alternatives (40 CFR 300.310(c)).

-Federal Regional Contingency Plans The following links exit the site Exit
+Federal Regional Contingency Plans

 This handbook is a guide and reference for the development of ACPs.
 While it is primarily intended for use by EPA emergency response program personnel, the use of this handbook to inform other agencies of EPA’s planning process is encouraged.